 Appellate review differs significantly from litigation.
 Statistically, appeals stem from receiving the most undesirable outcome for a client.
-Appealing from a trial court decision can be daunting and confusing for attorneys who are not prepared.
+An experienced appellate attorney will have no problems, but appealing from a trial court decision can be daunting and confusing for attorneys who are not prepared.
 Attorneys are so busy preparing for and during trial that they tend to forget about preserving the case for appeal.

 There are some important questions you will want to consider when evaluating a potential appeal: